Role of overparametrization in quantum approximate optimization: overparametrization and optimal QAOA depth

 \subsection{MAX-CUT on random graphs}

 To further substantiate the role of overparametrization, we systematically investigate the performance of QAOA across a broader class NP-hard MAX-CUT problem for graph sizes of up to $n=10$ nodes.
+Given an arbitrary graph $G=(V,E)$, the MAX-CUT problem can be encoded into an $n=|V|$ qubit problem Hamiltonian

+whose ground state encodes the solution to the problem.
 We consider both $k$-regular graphs---a natural generalization of the 2-regular graphs considered in the previous section--- with $k \in [3,7]$ and unweighted random graphs.
-For both cases, qualitatively similar results are obtained.
+For both cases of random and regular graphs, qualitatively similar results are obtained.
 Thus, the section focuses on the results obtained for the unweighted random graphs, which represent a richer class of problems.

 For each graph size $n$ and each edge probability $q \in [0.3, 0.9]$ varied with a step size of $0.1$, we sample $50$ random instances.
-Each instance is then minimized using QAOA with the layerwise heuristic strategy (see Appendix \ref{appen:numerical_data_appendix}) using $20$ optimization runs with random parameter initializations.
+Each instance is then minimized using QAOA with the layerwise heuristic strategy (this choice is motivated in Appendix \ref{appen:numerical_data_appendix}) using $20$ optimization runs with random parameter initializations.
 Figure \ref{fig:maxcut-random} illustrates different types of energy behavior with respect to circuit depth.
 The blue curve depicts the case when the solution is found exactly at the overparametrization depth $p_c$.
 The green and red lines, on the other hand, illustrate that overparametrization is not necessary for preparing the exact ground state for certain problem instances.
 However, a systematic comparison of the optimal and overparametrization circuit depth demonstrates that most of the instances are solved exactly at or slightly before the overparametrization depth $p_c$ (similar to the blue curve in figure \ref{fig:maxcut-random}).
-Indeed, this is demonstrated in the blue curve of figure \ref{fig:sat_and_cut}(a) which indicates an abrupt increase in the fraction of solved instances, as one transitions from the underparametrized to the overparameterized regime.
-Note that, here the normalized depth $p/p_c$ is used as it enables a uniform comparison of QAOA performance across problem instances with varying overparameterization depths.
+Indeed, this is demonstrated in the solid blue curve of figure \ref{fig:sat_and_cut}(a) which indicates an abrupt increase in the fraction of solved instances, as one transitions from the underparametrized to the overparametrized regime.
+Note that, here the normalized depth $p/p_c$ is used as it enables a uniform comparison of QAOA performance across problem instances with varying overparametrization depths.